 Derby Homes operates a "stay put" policy in its category 2 schemes.
 We recognise that the individual flats are the tenant's home and we have no control over the activities of tenants within them.
 The responsibility for safety in individual properties lies with the individual tenant.
-There are no resident staff at the complexes.
+The complexes are unmanned and there are no resident staff.